linklayer/pyvit/README.rst

 ======
-CANard
+pyvit: Python Vehicle Interface Toolkit
 ======

-CANard is a library for dealing with Controller Area Network (CAN) data from Python.
+pyvit is a toolkit for interfacing with cars from Python.

 Using a CANtact
 ===============

-The CANtact_ tool is directly supported by CANard.
+The CANtact_ tool is directly supported by pyvit.
 Using it requires pySerial, which can be installed with pip::

     pip install pyserial